Gdoc/Admin

 Nuclear Energy

-As the world attempts to transition its energy systems away from fossil fuels towards low-carbon sources of energy, we have a range of energy options: renewable energy technologies such as hydropower, wind and solar, but also nuclear power.
-Nuclear energy and renewable technologies typically emit very little CO2 per unit of energy production, and are also much better than fossil fuels in limiting levels of local air pollution.
+As the world attempts to transition its energy systems away from fossil fuels towards low-carbon energy sources, we have a range of energy options: renewable energy technologies such as hydropower, wind, and solar, as well as nuclear power.
+Nuclear energy and renewable technologies typically emit very little CO2 per unit of energy production and are also much better than fossil fuels at limiting local air pollution.

-But whilst some countries are investing heavily in increasing their nuclear energy supply, others are taking their plants offline.
-The role that nuclear energy plays in the energy system is therefore very specific to the given country.
+However, while some countries invest heavily in increasing their nuclear energy supply, others are shutting down their plants.
+Therefore, nuclear energy's role in the energy system is very specific to each country.

 How much of our energy comes from nuclear power?
 How is its role changing over time?
-In this article we look at levels and changes in nuclear energy generation across the world, and its safety record in comparison to other sources of energy.
+In this article, we look at levels and changes in nuclear energy generation worldwide and its safety record in comparison to other sources of energy.

 Nuclear energy generation